 Calculate your past odometer readings

-To create a retrospective mileage log, use the odometer reading calculator to calculate how much the odometer reading could have been at certain refuelings/chargings and at the end of the month.
+To create a retrospective mileage log, use the odometer reading calculator to calculate how much the odometer reading could be at certain refuelings/chargings and at the end of the month.

 Before you get started, you’ll need some information: